-Following on from my post the other day on creating the illusion of space in your living room, this is a great guest post written for me about how to improve space in a small bedroom.
+Following on from my post the other day on creating the illusion of space in your living room, this post looks at the ways you can improve space in a small bedroom.
 Some of these ideas can apply throughout the home too.
-Enjoy!

 Choose a Focal Point